Cisco, HPE tighten hold on enterprise infrastructure market

 Cisco topped six of the seven enterprise infrastructure segments covered in the new research, coming number one in Ethernet switches, voice systems, WLAN, unified communications apps, routers and telepresence.

-HPE was tops for the only category Cisco couldn’t claim: data centre servers – the largest segment of enterprise infrastructure, accounting for nearly $34 billion in spend.
+HPE was tops for the only category Cisco couldn’t claim: data center servers – the largest segment of enterprise infrastructure, accounting for nearly $34 billion in spend.
 But even here Synergy Research says Cisco has been steadily increasing its market share.

 Jeremy Duke, Synergy Research Group founder and chief analyst, says Cisco remains ‘in a league of its own’.